Can counterfactual explanations of AI systems' predictions skew lay users' causal intuitions about the world? If so, can we correct for that?: Experiment 2

 \item[] AI systems learn \textit{\textbf{correlations}} in data.
 Even though the factors the \underline{AI system} uses are potentially \textit{\textbf{correlated}} with higher salary that \textbf{does not} mean that they are \textit{\textbf{causing}} higher salary. \end{itemize}

 Here participants are told information regarding correlation and causation that is more relevant to the AI systems.
 Specifically, they are told that AI systems capture relationships that are correlational and should not be interpreted as causal.
-In AI Prediction condition the note read:
+In the AI Explanation condition the note read:

 \begin{itemize} \item[] \textbf{\underline{Important note}}

 \item[] AI systems learn \textit{\textbf{correlations}} in data.
 Even though the factors the \underline{AI system} uses are potentially \textit{\textbf{correlated}} with higher salary that \textbf{does not} mean that they are \textit{\textbf{causing}} higher salary.
 Similarly, the \textbf{explanations} of the AI systems' predictions are about the \textit{correlations} the \underline{AI system} has identified and not about which factors are \textit{actually causing} higher salary. \end{itemize}